Ruthenium: Catalysis

 Ruthenium-promoted cobalt catalysts are used in Fischer–Tropsch synthesis.

 Emerging applications

 Ruthenium-based compounds are components of dye-sensitized solar cells, which are proposed as low-cost solar cell system.

 Health effects

-Little is known about the health effects of ruthenium and it is relatively rare for people to encounter ruthenium compounds.
+Little is known about the health effects of ruthenium, and it is relatively rare for people to encounter ruthenium compounds.
 Metallic ruthenium is inert (is not chemically reactive).
-Some compounds such as ruthenium tetroxide (RuO_{4}) are highly toxic and volatile.
+Some compounds such as ruthenium tetroxide (RuO4) are highly toxic and volatile.